WHO WE ARE

 Encourage students with their A-level/Advanced Higher studies and offer them 1-1 mentoring with medical students and junior doctors.

-Aid Mentees throughout the process of medical school applications, by providing a variety or resources surrounding entrance exams, personal statements, interviews and work experience.
+Aid Mentees throughout the process of university and medical school applications, by providing a variety or resources surrounding entrance exams, personal statements, interviews and work experience.

 Help students to recognise their potential, work on their interpersonal skills, and achieve their dreams of getting a place at a medical school.